founderandlightning/chaos-monkey-dox/heroku.md

 ![picture alt](https://raw.githubusercontent.com/suri4ucreate/chaos-monkey-dox/master/img/heroku-configure-ssl.png "Configure SSL")

 * Click on `Configure SSL` button (to enable this option you must have paid dyno).
-* Choose Manual option in pop-up.
+* Choose `Manual` option in pop-up.
+(You can also choose `Automatically` option in-case you want to use Heroku SSL certificate and auto-managed by Heroku itself.
+In this No need to add .cert and .key files.)

+![picture alt](https://raw.githubusercontent.com/suri4ucreate/chaos-monkey-dox/master/img/heroku-ssl-add-certificate-and-key.png "Upload/Copy Certificate and Key")

 * Add public key(.cert) and private key (.key) in 1st and 2nd step respectively.
 Then continue and save.

-![picture alt](https://raw.githubusercontent.com/suri4ucreate/chaos-monkey-dox/master/img/heroku-ssl-add-certificate-and-key.png "Upload/Copy Certificate and Key")

 * Make sure your CNAME or ALIAS records are added to PointDNS as per Added Domains in Heroku App settings.